karimarttila/karimarttila.github.io/_posts/2020-09-01-using-clojure-in-command-line-with-babashka.md

 ### Introduction

-I never bothered to learn [Bash](https://en.wikipedia.org/wiki/Bash_(Unix_shell)) so that I could be really fluent with it.
+I never bothered to learn [Bash](https://en.wikipedia.org/wiki/Bash_(Unix_shell)) well enough to be fluent with it.
 If I needed anything beyond basic Bash stuff I immediately used [Python](https://www.python.org/) in command-line scripting.

 I'm currently implementing my Clojure simple server again, this time using the [Integrant](https://github.com/weavejester/integrant) library.
 In this new version, I implemented three data stores: CSV, AWS DynamoDB, and Postgres.
 I had already implemented importing development data into DynamoDB (using Python), this time I used [Babashka](https://github.com/borkdude/Babashka) to import development data into Postgres - mainly just to have an excuse to try if I could replace Python with Clojure when scripting something with Bash.

 The scripts can be found in my [Clojure git](https://github.com/karimarttila/clojure) repo in directory [postgres](https://github.com/karimarttila/clojure/tree/master/webstore-demo/integrant-simple-server/postgres).

+### What is Babashka?

+[Babashka](https://github.com/borkdude/babashka) is "Clojure for scripting".
+As the implementor of Babashka, [Michiel Borkent](https://github.com/borkdude), says in the Babashka home page: *"The main idea behind babashka is to leverage Clojure in places where you would be using bash otherwise."* When running Clojure code with Babashka your script is not compiled to JVM bytecode but executed with a native binary runtime which implements certain core namespaces of the Clojure language.
+Therefore:

+- If you need to do programming tasks and startup is not an issue - use Clojure on the JVM.
+- If you need Clojure for scripting and fast startup is important - use Babashka.

+Babashka home page provides a good explanation regarding the [Differences with Clojure](https://github.com/borkdude/babashka#differences-with-clojure).

 ### Developing with Babashka

-The really neat thing with Babashka is that you can develop your Babashka scripts as part of your Clojure project, or independently but using your favorite Clojure IDE.
+The neat thing with Babashka is that you can develop your Babashka scripts as part of your Clojure project, or independently but using your favorite Clojure IDE.
 The picture above shows Clojure code in my favorite Clojure IDE, [Cursive](https://cursive-ide.com/).
 I have the Clojure code that imports data into the Postgres database in directory [postgres](https://github.com/karimarttila/clojure/tree/master/webstore-demo/integrant-simple-server/postgres), so I have the following extra path in my [deps.edn](https://github.com/karimarttila/clojure/blob/master/webstore-demo/integrant-simple-server/deps.edn):

 ```clojure
  :postgres {:extra-paths ["postgres"]}